-There isn’t a better way to get a feel for a neighborhood than by stopping by its most popular restaurants.
-This tour by Chicago Food Planet acquaints you with the best signature dishes that Gold Coast, Streeterville, and River North restaurants have to offer over the course of just three hours.
+There isn’t a better way to get a feel for a neighborhood than stopping by its most popular restaurants.
+This tour by Chicago Food & City Tours acquaints you with the best signature dishes that Gold Coast, Streeterville, and River North restaurants have to offer over the course of just three hours.

 Don’t worry about standing in long lines!
-This tour gets you VIP access to the best pizza, dogs, and Italian beef in town.
+Iconic Foods of Chicago gets you VIP access to the greatest pizza, dogs, and Italian beef in town.
 The tour doesn’t leave those with a sweet tooth behind either — along the way, make sure to grab samples of the best brownies in the area.

-Get off the beaten path and enjoy some quiet time at the Newberry Library.
+Get lost in a book and enjoy some quiet time at the Newberry Library.
 Historical and world-renowned, this research library has an extensive collection that researchers and academics have flocked to since 1887.
 This library is free to the public (although visitors must be 14 or older) and sits inside another gorgeous Gold Coast building.

 The staff offers teacher education classes and other events for the general public.
 It also houses extensive genealogy and local history resources.
 You can grab a book or magazine for a little relaxation time before heading out for more exploring the rest of the Gold Coast neighborhood.

 If the weather is nice, grab some take out from a Gold Coast restaurant and enjoy an impromptu picnic in Washington Square Park.
-Listed as a historic landmark in Chicago, the park was founded in 1842 and had a lovely Victorian fountain added in the late 1870s.
+Listed as a historic landmark in Chicago, the park was founded in 1842 and has a lovely Victorian fountain that was added in the late 1870s.

 This park features large, shady trees to help you beat the summer heat, picket fences, flower beds with unique designs, and a great view of the Willis Tower (aka the Sears Tower).
-The park is a quiet respite from the bustling shopping streets and crowds at the hotels on the Magnificent Mile.
+It provides a quiet respite from the bustling shopping streets and crowds at the hotels on the Magnificent Mile.

 Watch out Mall of America!
-900 North Michigan Shops has all the upscale shopping you could want under one roof, and there are enough shops to visit that you could spend an entire day seeing if you can reach your credit limit (your accountant does not recommend!).
+900 North Michigan Shops has all the upscale shopping you could want under one roof.
+There are enough shops to visit that you could spend an entire day seeing if you can reach your credit limit (your accountant does not recommend!).

 Step back in time and see how the other half lived during America’s Gilded Age.
 You can take a tour of this Gold Coast museum to learn more about the furnishings and interior decor of the early 20th century.

-The tour even features pieces from the collection of Louis Comfort Tiffany, a famous designer of the era.
-It also has period exhibits, such as Changing Fashion for Changing Times”.
-It also has more than 35 outfits from the popular television series Downton Abbey on display.
+The tour even features pieces from the collection of Louis Comfort Tiffany, a famous stained-glass designer of the era.
+It also has traveling exhibits.
+Be sure to look online to see what’s in store!